Shadia Mansour: Political views

 While challenging Israel's policies, Mansour also takes a stand against gender stereotyping of women both in hip-hop culture and Palestinian society.
 She has refused to perform to gender-separated audiences.
 Mansour's music has been challenged by conservatives within Palestine, and Mansour has addressed that opposition to her music in her lyrics.

+Style

 She initially tried to change her voice to sound more like male MCs, but over time Mansour has developed her own style as a female MC while rejecting the sexualization of women in hip-hop.
-Mansour typically performs in a traditional Palestinian gown that covers most of her body, and notes that she is "kind of old fashioned."
+Mansour typically performs in a traditional Palestinian gown also known as a thobe, that covers most of her body, and notes that she is "kind of old fashioned."